 The laws regarding forming a benefit corporation might vary depending on the state in which you plan to incorporate; however, all states allowing this type of entity will require that you identify a benefit purpose in the articles of incorporation.
 This could simply be an indication that your company will publish an annual benefit report assessing the impact and performance on social and economic factors.
 It doesn’t have to be a specific purpose as to what type of sponsorships or donations will be made.
 The report itself must be sent to the shareholders on an annual basis and be published on the company’s website.
 Depending on the state, this report might also need to be filed with the Secretary of State’s office.

 The articles of incorporation, as with any typical corporation, will also need to include information regarding the company’s address, board of directors, officers, shareholders, and number/classes of shares being offered.

 Keep in mind that benefit companies might not be popular to some investors, as they might feel as though it will not achieve their financial goals because the company doesn’t have a primary goal of maximizing profit for the shareholders.
 For that reason, the corporation’s owners might have to develop another strategy to attract investors.

 There are some legalities regarding benefit companies that you might want to consider before forming one.
 For example, your benefit company doesn’t need to refer to the benefit in the company’s name.
 Therefore, you need not amend your name or alter it in any way.
 Additionally, the share certificates must identify the nature of the benefit being offered by the corporation.

 If you need help learning more about a benefit company, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.